-While VCU affiliates are not issued GO Passes, you may submit for an exception by emailing email@example.com.
+While VCU affiliates are not issued GO Passes, you may submit for an exception by emailing firstname.lastname@example.org.
 Please note, GO Pass exceptions are only granted for those who demonstrate a defined business need (i.e: traveling cross-campus for meetings, delivering materials, etc.).
 Please note, transportation to/from work would not qualify as a business need.

 A valid ID card and VCU/GRTC GO Pass are required to ride GRTC as part of this program.
 If you have lost/misplaced your ID card, please visit VCU Card for a replacement.